What is the City's Preservation and Progress Program—and what does it mean for San Diego?

 A Misguided Premise

 Historic preservation has never been a major barrier to development.
 Preservation-related reviews apply to a small fraction of projects, and the city’s own data confirms that these reviews cause minimal delay.
-Yet this initiative would roll back protections under the guise of speeding up construction.
+Yet this program would roll back protections under the guise of speeding up construction.

 What the City is Proposing